Theoretical estimate of the half-life for the radioactive $^{134}$Cs and $^{135}$Cs in astrophysical scenarios: Theoretical and computational model

-Within this framework, the evaluation of the transition operator can be factorized into the product of lepton and hadronic currents \cite{morresi2018nuclear}.
+Within this framework, the evaluation of the transition operator can be factorized into the product of lepton and hadronic currents \citep{morresi2018nuclear}.
 This is ultimately due to the large rest mass of the $W$ vector boson that mediates the weak interaction.
 Furthermore, we can safely assume that electrons and neutrinos are not coupled and thus the lepton current (\ref{L_mu}) can be further factorized in the independent product of the neutrino and electron quantum field operators (or, dealing with expectation values, wavefunctions).
 In this work, we also make the assumption that the hadronic current can be factorized in the product of neutron and proton field operators.
 The hadronic current separability is basically equivalent to require that only one nucleon within the parent nucleus participates into the decay dynamics.
 The decaying nucleon is thus an independent particle, uncorrelated to the ``core'' of the remaining nucleons.
 Such a core, which couples only geometrically to the decaying nucleon so as to recover the total angular momentum of the parent reactant and of the final daughter nucleus, is approximated by a linear combination of angular momentum wavefunctions.
 Our approximation assumes the validity of the nuclear shell model.
-However, this does not represent an intrinsic limit of our method, as the hadronic current for systems where many-body effects are expected to play a paramount role can be assessed separately, via more accurate first-principle approaches \cite{HjorthJensen:391525}.
+However, this does not represent an intrinsic limit of our method, as the hadronic current for systems where many-body effects are expected to play a paramount role can be assessed separately, via more accurate first-principle approaches \citep{HjorthJensen:391525}.
 The hadronic current (\ref{hadr}) is derived by an explicit numerical solution of the Dirac equation (DE) in a central potential.
-In our solution, protons and neutrons interact via a semi-empirical scalar and vector relativistic Wood-Saxon (WS) spherical symmetric potential, which describes the nucleon-nucleon interaction \cite{Woodsaxon}, whereby the DE is mono-dimensional in the radial variable.
-To solve the equation, a grid with a few thousands points is used \cite{morresi2018nuclear}. \\ Also the electron wavefunctions are found by solving self-consistently the Dirac-Hartree-Fock (DHF) equation in a central potential.
-Electrons interact via a mean-field, where the non-local exchange (Fock term) is replaced by the local density approximation (LDA) to the electron gas ($V_{ex}\propto \rho (r) ^{1/3} $) \cite{Slater1951,Salvat1987}.
-The numerical solution of the DHF equation was found by using a modified Runge-Kutta method \cite{morresi2018nuclear}.
-The non-orthogonality between the bound initial $n_{i}^{b}$ and final $n_{f}^{b}$ orbitals, which are obtained by solving the DHF equations for the parent and daughter nuclei carrying a different atomic number is taken into account.
-The continuum $\beta$-electron wavefunction $\psi_{f,e}^c(\bf{r})$ is then expressed in the field produced by both the nucleus and the surrounding electrons as a Slater determinant, to take into account the atomic exchange.
-The $\beta$-electron continuum wavefunction within this framework thus reflects the fact that the emitted lepton may decay into a bound state of the daughter nucleus with ejection of a secondary bound electron and that final state excitations, such as shake-up and shake-off \cite{morresi2018nuclear}, can be present.
-Atomic exchange effects open up multiple decay channels that typically increase the $\beta$ decay rate particularly at low energies \cite{PhysRevA.45.6282}, where the overlap between the continuum and discrete wave functions maximizes.\\ Electrons populate the energy levels according to a Fermi-Dirac (FD) distribution $n_{e^-}^i=\frac{1}{1+e^{(\epsilon_i-\mu_{e^{-}})/(K_{\mathrm{B}}T)}}=F(T,\mu_{e^{-}})$, where $K_{\text B}$ is the Boltzmann constant and $T$ is the temperature.
-The eigenvalues $\epsilon_i$ are obtained by a self-consistent solution of the DHF equation for the leptons, and the chemical potential is assessed by assuming that the electrons behave as an ideal Fermi gas in a box with a relativistic energy-momentum dispersion $E^2=c^2p^2+m_e^2 c^4$ as $n_{e^-}=\int_0^{\infty}dp~ p^2/\pi^2\times(F((c\times \sqrt(p^2+m_e^2c^2)-\mu_e)/K_{\mathrm B}T)-F((c\times\sqrt(p^2+m_e^2c^2)+\mu_e)/K_{\mathrm{B}}T))$.
-We notice that the electron orbitals of Cs and Ba have not been re-optimized at each temperature.
-At very high temperature, however, we included positron formation in our model.
-The plasma at a given temperature is assumed overall neutral, that is $n_p=n_{e^-}-n_{e^+}$, where $n_p,n_{e^-},n_{e^+}$ are the proton, electron, and positron density, respectively.
-Note that $n_p \approx n_{e^-}$ at high densities, while they can differ sensibly a low densities.
-Protons are treated as nonrelativistic particles and their density has been varied in the range $n_p=10^{24}-10^{27}$ to model different astrophysical scenarios.
-In Table \ref{tab:tableS1} we report the proton vs. relevant electron densities at different temperatures.
+In our solution, protons and neutrons interact via a semi-empirical scalar and vector relativistic Wood-Saxon (WS) spherical symmetric potential, which describes the nucleon-nucleon interaction \citep{Woodsaxon}, whereby the DE is mono-dimensional in the radial variable.
+To solve the equation, a grid with a few thousands points is used \citep{morresi2018nuclear}.